developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/gettingstarted/index.md

   - type: section
     level: 4
     title: Optimization
-    text: How to optimize the footprint and runtime performance of an Enterprise Browser app.
+    text: Suggestions for optimizing the footprint and runtime performance of an Enterprise Browser app.
     url: ../optimization
 product: Enterprise Browser
 productversion: '3.0'